philipturner/ue5-nanite-macos/README.md

 ---

+- At least 180 GB of free disk space.
 - Install [Homebrew](https://brew.sh)
 - Install Git.
 This can be accomplished using Homebrew: `brew install git`.
 - Install Xcode 13<sup>1</sup> from the Mac App Store.